nkdAgility/NKDAgility.com/site/content/resources/blog/2011/2011-07-28-do-you-know-how-to-upgrade-a-process-template-but-still-keep-your-data-intact/index.md

 ---
+title: Upgrading your Process Template in Team Foundation Server
+date: 2011-07-28
+author: MrHinsh
 id: "3717"
-title: "Upgrading your Process Template in Team Foundation Server"
-date: "2011-07-28"
-categories:
-  - "tools-and-techniques"
-  - "upgrade-and-maintenance"
-tags:
-  - "configuration"
-  - "infrastructure"
-  - "nwcadence"
-  - "process"
-  - "tfs"
-  - "tfs2005"
-  - "tfs2008"
-  - "tfs2010"
-  - "tfs2012"
-  - "tfs2012-1"
-  - "tools"
-coverImage: "nakedalm-experts-visual-studio-alm-4-4.png"
-author: "MrHinsh"
 layout: blog
 resourceType: blog
-slug: "do-you-know-how-to-upgrade-a-process-template-but-still-keep-your-data-intact"
+slug: do-you-know-how-to-upgrade-a-process-template-but-still-keep-your-data-intact
 aliases:
 - /blog/do-you-know-how-to-upgrade-a-process-template-but-still-keep-your-data-intact
+tags:
+- configuration
+- infrastructure
+- nwcadence
+- process
+- tfs
+- tfs2005
+- tfs2008
+- tfs2010
+- tfs2012
+- tfs2012-1
+- tools
+categories:
+- tools-and-techniques
+- upgrade-and-maintenance
+coverImage: nakedalm-experts-visual-studio-alm-4-4.png

 ---

 Upgrading your Process Template in Team Foundation Server regardless of the version is pretty hard to achieve.
 Think of it like changing your mind on the blueprints of a building after you have finished construction.
 If you are making a small change, like adding a field, then this will be easy.
 But if you want to fundamentally change the structure of your work items and their workflow then you are looking at a bigger and much more complicated solution.